AMWA-TV/is-06/intro.md

 - Provides a “Northbound” API from network fabric’s controller
 - Includes topology discovery, flow authorization and assurances of flow bandwidth

-[//]: # "INTRO-END"

-## Getting started

-There is more information about the NMOS Specifications and their GitHub repos at <https://specs.amwa.tv/nmos>.